deic-dk/pod_manifests/nextcloud_dev.md

 The directory `/var/www/` is mounted from your ScienceData home server.
 The path to the folder which is mounted is specified below.
 This path is relative to [`/storage/` on your ScienceData home server](/storage/).
 Read more on the storage service [here](https://sciencedata.dk/sites/developer/ManagingFiles/index#storage).

-If the folder you mount is empty, it will be populated by a standard Nextcloud installation with minimal apps.
-If not, it is assumed that this is from a previous installation and nothing will be changed.
+If the folder you mount has a subdirectory `nextcloud`, it will be used unchanged.
+Otherwise, a subdirectory `nextcloud` will be created and populated with a recent minimal Nextcloud, checked out from GitHub.

-The SQLite database, "/var/db/owncloud.db", with file information etc. is backed up to `owncloud.db-dev-foldername.gz` (where `foldername` is the name of the directory mounted from ScienceData) in the root of your ScienceData homedir when the pod is deleted.
-When a new pod is created, if this file exists, it is fetched and unpacked.
+The SQLite database, "/var/www/data/owncloud.db", with file information etc. is in fact a soft-link to the local file `/tmp/owncloud.db` (for performance), which is backed up to `owncloud.db-dev-foldername.gz` (where `foldername` is the name of the directory mounted from ScienceData) in the root of your ScienceData homedir, when the pod is deleted.
+When a new pod is created, if this file exists, it is fetched, unpacked and used.

-NOTICE: The above implies that on a first launch, you'll need patience, as installing Nextcloud on an NFS volume will take minutes.
+NOTICE: The above implies that on a first launch, you'll need patience, as installing Nextcloud on an NFS volume can take a few minutes.
 Also, it is not advised to run more than one pod off the same directory with this image.

 By providing a public SSH key you can access your pod via SSH.